 If you thought the media reported health news, this site may make you think again.
 There can be no doubt that those who report the news, must decide which of a multitude of stories they will report, and the terms in which they do so.
 The problem is not that such choices are made, but who is able to influence them, without being held to account.

-My hope, in publishing the articles, audio, video, DVD, and book reviews, interviews and, campaigns, posted in The Health-Care Survivor’s Library, is to share as much as possible of the information that the corporate controlled media, pharmaceutical and medical industries misrepresent, or try to suppress completely.
+My hope, in publishing the articles, audio, video, DVD, and book reviews, and other information, posted in The Health-Care Survivor’s Library, is to share as much as possible of the information that the corporate controlled media, pharmaceutical and medical industries misrepresent, or try to suppress completely.